-Before new world pumpkins became popular for use as jack-o-lanterns in the New World, Hallowe'en lanterns in Scotland and Britain were made out of turnips and other root vegetables, including rutabagas (swedes), beets, and even potatoes, to ward off wandering Samhain spirits!
+Before New World pumpkins became popular for use as jack-o-lanterns in the colonies, Hallowe'en lanterns in Scotland and Britain were made out of turnips and other root vegetables, including rutabagas (swedes), beets, and even potatoes, for use in warding off wandering Samhain spirits!
 Even today in the northeast areas of France bordering Belgium, Luxembourg and Germany, there is a tradition of carving lanterns from sugar beets.
-Small candles are placed in the beet lanterns and placed on the windowsill on November 1st, All Saints Day.
-This special night is known as “Nuit des Betteraves Grimaçantes” (French) or “Rommelbootzen” (German), translating to “The Night of the Grimacing Beets.” 🎃
+Small candles are placed in the beet lanterns and placed on the windowsills on the eve of All Saints Day, known as as “Nuit des Betteraves Grimaçantes” or “Rommelbootzen” - “The Night of the Grimacing Beets.” 🎃 🕯️👻

 There is a strong connection in folklore and popular culture between pumpkins and the supernatural.
 Famous literary examples include: